MotorDriver/L6474/README.md

 - the SDO of the last shieled is linked to the SDI of the UNO
 - the data are transmitted byte by byte.
 - When the CS is high, the SPI works as a delay line: at each clock enabling , a byte is read from the SDI and pushed to the SDO
-- When the CS is released, the L6474 will interpret the available byte at the SDI and insert the answer at the SDO
+- When the CS is released, the last byte received by the L6474 is latched and decoded.
+The answer is prepared to be sent out vai SDO at the next clock enabling.

 And if you want the full details, you can have a look of the application note (still from ST): "AN4290: L647x, L648x and powerSTEP01 family communication protocol" http://www.st.com/st-web-ui/static/active/en/resource/technical/document/application_note/DM00082126.pdf and specifically at figure 9 where there is a time diagram with the clock and several devices!